adhocore/phalcon-ext/readme.md

 ### Util.OpcachePrimer

 #### prime(array $paths): int

-Ensures to warm up opcache for all files in given path well before file exceution Opcache caches are specific to the sapi it is run.
+Ensures to warm up opcache for all files in given path well before file exceution.
+Opcache caches are specific to the sapi it is run.
 So for web, you need to have an endpoint

 ```php
 $primer = new \PhalconExt\Util\OpcachePrimer;